 Relive the Age of Discovery, when explorers brought treasures from around the world—now on glorious display in Portuguese palaces and Spanish cathedra…

-Jerónimos Monastery, Seville Cathedral, the Alhambra, Gibraltar, Chaouen, Fez Medina, Djemaa el Fna market in Marrakech, Prado Museum
+the church at Jerónimos Monastery, Seville Cathedral, the Alhambra, ferry ride to Tangier, Chaouen, Fez Medina, Djemaa el Fna market in Marrakech, Pra…

 On this guided tour, you'll walk for about 3.5 hours daily across moderately uneven terrain, including paved roads and cobblestone streets, with some …

 Board your overnight flight to Portugal today.